Skip to main content

 Using LGM, import the people that didn’t attend and have a very quick sequence, using both LinkedIn and email.

-LinkedIn is the key component here : Livestorm allows you to send a notification to people that didn’t attend.
-But here why it sucks : It’s a marketing email : it’s impersonal and people don’t care about it.
+LinkedIn is the key component here: Livestorm allows you to send a notification to people who didn’t attend.
+But here's why it sucks: It’s a marketing email: it’s impersonal and people don’t care about it.

 Using LinkedIn, and a quick follow-up via email, is a great personal touch.
 Why great?